 Expand each event to check its details, and define filters and exclusions based on the event’s field values.
 Select the Filter or Exclude button when hovering a field to add the field value to the filters or exclusions list of the displayed analytics.
 To download the event data in JSON format, select Export event JSON.

 To configure the columns displayed in the Activity log, select Edit columns.
 This gives you flexibility depending on the type of analysis that you need to perform.

 For example, if you are diagnosing a bot-related issue, you may want to display the User agent and the Country columns.
 On the other hand, if you are trying to identify a DDoS attack, you may want to display the IP address, ASN, and Path columns.

 Besides the actions you can select when configuring rules in Cloudflare security products, you may also find events with the following associated actions:

 The action that may appear in the Activity Log is available in the following security features and products: WAF custom rules, rate limiting rules, Bot Fight Mode, IP Access rules, User Agent Blocking rules, and firewall rules (deprecated).

 Export activity log data

 You can export a set of up to 500 raw events from the Activity log in JSON format.
-Export event data to combine and analyze Cloudflare data with your own stored in a separate system or database, such as a security information and event management system (SIEM).
+Export event data to combine and analyze Cloudflare data with your own stored in a separate system or database, such as a SIEM system.
 The data you export will reflect any filters you have applied.